 Honey & Grace

-My personal blog, Honey & Grace, is aimed to help busy-bee Christian women stay grounded in their faith while building their businesses.
+My former personal blog, Honey & Grace, is aimed to help busy-bee Christian women stay grounded in their faith while building their businesses.
 I wanted the logo to reference Christianity, while also representing something bee-ish.
 My initial logo used two Christian fish symbols to form a bee.
 I placed it in a hexagon, and my 10-minute logo was done (ok, maybe a 1-hour logo since I’d been sketching in my notebook a while beforehand).
 It kinda resembles the AirBnB logo and just doesn’t look too special.